About the Museum

 See our Mission Statement.

 The museum’s focus is the history of Forney and the surrounding area from pre-history to post-WWII.
 Originally on the 2nd floor of the City Hall building, the museum is home to a number of artifacts and photographs that reflect the history of Forney, TX.
 Topics include Native Americans, wildlife, early settlers, the agricultural industry, the Great Depression, and more.
-We are in the process of renovating two downtown historic buildings, 200 and 202 S. Bois d’Arc Street, to house the collection and new exhibits plus provide additional space to present workshops and events.
+We renovated two downtown historic buildings, 200 and 202 S. Bois d’Arc Street, to house the collection and new exhibits plus provide additional space to host meetings and events.

 About Kendall Milton, Museum Manager